btadine/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 Final Project of Consensys Ethereum Bootcamp

-## "Cityhacks" a city-based suggestion decentralized feed
+## -Cityhacks- a city-based suggestion decentralized feed

 ### The Problem